About the AMFS

 Programs of Study

-The Aspen Music Festival and School offers musicians a choice of twelve programs of study: Orchestra, Brass Quintet Studies, the Finckel-Wu Han Chamber Music Studio, Solo Piano, Collaborative Piano, Opera Coaching, the Aspen Opera Center, the Aspen Conducting Academy, the Susan and Ford Schumann Center for Composition Studies, the Aspen Contemporary Ensemble, the Center for Advanced Quartet Studies, and Classical Guitar.
+The Aspen Music Festival and School offers musicians a choice of programs of study: Orchestra, Solo Piano, Collaborative Piano, Aspen Opera Theater and VocalARTS, the Aspen Conducting Academy, the Seraphic Fire Professional Choral Institute, the Susan and Ford Schumann Center for Composition Studies, the Aspen Contemporary Ensemble, American Brass Quintet Seminar @Aspen, and Classical Guitar.

-The Benedict Music Tent, which opened in 2000, is the Festival’s primary concert venue and seats 2050.
+The Michael Klein Music Tent, which opened in 2000, is the Festival’s primary concert venue and seats 2050.
 The tent replaced an earlier tent designed by Herbert Bayer, which in 1965 replaced the original smaller tent designed by Eero Saarinen.
-Concerts are held in the Benedict Music Tent on a nearly daily basis during the summer, and seating on the lawn just outside the Tent, where many choose to picnic during events, is always free.
+Concerts are held in the Benedict Music Tent on a nearly daily basis during the summer with additional seating on the lawn just outside the Tent, where many choose to picnic during events.
 The design has open sides; the curving roof is made of Teflon-coated fiberglass, a hard material also used by the Denver International Airport.

 The 500-seat Joan and Irving Harris Concert Hall is located next door to the Benedict Music Tent, and was opened in 1993 at a cost of $7 million.
-The Wheeler Opera House—a Victorian-era venue owned by the City of Aspen—is the home to Aspen Opera Center productions in the summer and the AMFS’s Metropolitan Opera Live in HD screenings in the winter.
+The Wheeler Opera House—a Victorian-era venue owned by the City of Aspen—is the home to Aspen Opera Center productions in the summer and the AMFS’s The Met: Live in HD screenings in the winter.

-VIOLINISTS Joshua Bell, David Chan, Sarah Chang, Ray Chen, Robert Chen, Karen Gomyo, Midori Goto, David Halen, Sirena Huang, Cho-Liang Lin, Robert McDuffie, Nadja Salerno-Sonnenberg, Gil Shaham, Elena Urioste, Andrew Wan; PIANISTS Jeremy Denk, Ingrid Fliter, Orli Shaham, Conrad Tao, Yuja Wang, Wu Han, Joyce Yang; CONDUCTORS Marin Alsop, Mei-Ann Chen, James Conlon, James Feddeck, James Gaffigan, James Levine, Tomas Netopil, Peter Oundjian, Larry Rachleff, Leonard Slatkin, Joshua Weilerstein, Hugh Wolff; COMPOSERS Andy Akiho, Mason Bates, William Bolcom, Philip Glass, David Lang, Hannah Lash, Eric Nathan, Clint Needham, Andrew Norman, Augusta Read Thomas, Adam Schoenberg, Bright Sheng, Sean Sheperd, Joan Tower; VOCALISTS Jamie Barton, Liam Bonner, Danielle de Niese, Sasha Cooke, Ying Fang, Renée Fleming, Haeran Hong, Isabel Leonard, Ryan McKinny, Russell Thomas, Dawn Upshaw, Jennifer Zetlan; ENSEMBLES Calder Quartet, Escher String Quartet, Jupiter String Quartet, Pacifica Quartet, Ying Quartet, CELLISTS Lynn Harrell, David Requiro, Joshua Roman, Alisa Weilerstein; GUITARIST Sharon Isbin; PERFORMER Peter Schickele; BASSIST Edgar Meyer
+VIOLINISTS Joshua Bell, David Chan, Sarah Chang, Ray Chen, Robert Chen, Karen Gomyo, Midori, David Halen, Sirena Huang, Cho-Liang Lin, Robert McDuffie, Nadja Salerno-Sonnenberg, Gil Shaham, Elena Urioste, Andrew Wan; PIANISTS Jeremy Denk, Ingrid Fliter, Orli Shaham, Conrad Tao, Yuja Wang, Wu Han, Joyce Yang; CONDUCTORS Marin Alsop, Mei-Ann Chen, James Conlon, James Feddeck, James Gaffigan, James Levine, Tomáš Netopil, Peter Oundjian, Larry Rachleff, Leonard Slatkin, Robert Trevino, Joshua Weilerstein, Hugh Wolff; COMPOSERS Andy Akiho, Mason Bates, William Bolcom, Philip Glass, David Lang, Hannah Lash, Eric Nathan, Clint Needham, Andrew Norman, Augusta Read Thomas, Peter Schickele, Adam Schoenberg, Bright Sheng, Sean Sheperd, Joan Tower; VOCALISTS Jamie Barton, Ben Bliss, Sasha Cooke, Ying Fang, Renée Fleming, Haeran Hong, Isabel Leonard, Ryan McKinny, Golda Schultz, Russell Thomas, Tamara Wilson, Dawn Upshaw, Jennifer Zetlan; ENSEMBLES Calder Quartet, Escher String Quartet, Jupiter String Quartet, Pacifica Quartet, Ying Quartet, CELLISTS Lynn Harrell, David Requiro, Joshua Roman, Alisa Weilerstein; GUITARIST Sharon Isbin; BASSIST Edgar Meyer